elixir-europe/MARS/README.md

 ## Stakeholders in MARS

-MARS is comprised of 4 stakeholders, the end-user, the platform that generates the ISA-JSON, target repositories and the data broker.
+MARS is comprised of multiple stakeholders, the end-user, the platform that generates the ISA-JSON, target repositories and the data broker.
 Each representing key roles in the data submission process.
 Read more about it in our [stakeholders page](/stakeholders.md).

 ## ISA-JSON as metadata carrier

+We use [ISA-JSON](https://isatools.readthedocs.io/en/latest/isamodel.html) to store and interchange metadata between the end-user and the target repositories because:

+- **Standardization**: ISA-JSON follows the ISA structure (Investigation- Study - Assay), ensuring structured metadata descriptions.
+- **Versatile**: It is not bound by any domain and can represent multi-omics experimental metadata.
+- **Interoperability**: Since ISA-JSON follows a standard format, it facilitates interoperability between different software tools and platforms that support the ISA standard.
+- **Community Adoption**: Widely adopted within the life sciences research community for metadata standardization.

 ## Data broker platform

-The platform than will
+A platform provided by the [Data broker](/stakeholders.md#data-broker) that should:

+  * Accept an ISA-JSON as input and submit it to the repositories without any loss of information.
+  * Extend the ISA-JSON with additional information provided by the target repositories.
+For example, the accessions assigned to the submitted objects.
+  * Process reporting errors
+  * Enable secure credential management and the possibility to set brokering accounts.
+  * (Could) Support data transfer through various protocols (e.g. FTP).
+This would include the verification of the checksums associated to the data files.
+  * Setting up a brokering account or not.
+  * To ensure that the brokering account is not used beyond the purposes defined by the producer.
+In other words, not to modify or submit in the name of the producer without their consent.

 ### MARS-CLI

-This command line tool is the core of the Data brokering platform and will perform the actual submission of the ISA-JSON and data to the repositories.
-The application will be build as a Python library which can be used
+This command line tool (CLI) is the core of the Data broker platform and will perform the actual submission of the ISA-JSON and data to the repositories.
+The application will be build as a Python library which can be integrated in other platforms including ARC and Galaxy.
+Source code and documentation can be found in the [mars_cli folder](/) in this repo.

+The main steps are:

 1. **Validate the ISA-JSON**: Syntax validation
  => We could use the [ISA-API validation](https://isa-tools.org/isa-api/content/validation.html)